jerryq27/Cheatsheets/Libraries, Tools, & Frameworks/BlockchainDev/Brownie.md

 There are a variety of tools you can use for smart contract development:

+* Truffle - suit of developer tools for working with smart contracts and blockchain networks.
 * Ganache - simulates a local blockchain in which your computer is the only node (very fast).
 * Infura - Gives access to testnet and mainnet by providing blockchain URLs.
 * OpenZeppelin - Provides smart contracts to make developing other contracts easier and secure.